Sunnyday-Software/docker-project-manager/README.md

 - Ensures necessary Docker socket mapping is correctly done depending on your OS (Linux/macOS/Windows).

----
+### 4. Version Management

+When the `-u` option is used, the utility:

+- Compares the current MD5 checksums with previously stored values
+- If changes are detected, increments the PATCH version number
+- Stores the updated version information in the `dev/docker_versions` directory
+- Each component maintains its own version history

-### 3. Generated Docker Environment
+### 5. Generated Docker Environment

-Once executed, the utility generates a configuration file named `.env.docker`, used internally by Docker Compose:
+When executed with the `-w` option, the utility generates a configuration file (specified by `-o`), used internally by Docker Compose:

 Example `.env.docker`: